DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## 4. Search and apply for teacher training courses

-[Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) lists courses in England leading to [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS).
+You can [find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) in England leading to [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS).

 You can search by location, teaching subject and age group.
 You can also search for courses which pay a salary, and courses where student or skilled worker visa sponsorship is available.